 Help for students

-Students with epilepsy in higher education can get a Disabled Students' Allowance.
-DSA is designed to help cover the cost of any practical support you need as a direct result of your epilepsy.
+A Disabled Students' Allowance (DSA) helps cover the cost of any practical support you need.
 It does not depend on your income or that of your household.
 Unlike student loans, DSA does not have to be repaid.

-- Disability Rights UK run a Disabled Students Helpline.
+Call 0330 995 0414 or visit Disability Rights UK for their Disabled Students Helpline.

 Help for carers

 See our pages for carers for more information.

 Information updated: November 2023